AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-project-content-package-structure.md

             + Groups
             + ACLs (permissions)

+Some restrictions apply for code packages, for example [install hooks](http://jackrabbit.apache.org/filevault/installhooks.html) are not supported.

 ### Content Packages

 + The `ui.content` package contains all content and configuration.
 The Content Package, contains all the node definitions not in the `ui.apps` or `ui.config` packages, or in other words, anything not in `/apps` or `/oak:index`.
 Common elements of the `ui.content` package include, but are not limited to: